andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_GUIDE.md

    - Uses `@vercel/static-build` for the frontend
    - Uses `@vercel/node` for the API functions
    - Specifies the output directory for the frontend as `dist/packages/twenty-front`
+   - Embeds function configuration (memory and timeout) directly in the build entry
    - Sets up routes for API and frontend
+   - Follows Vercel's schema requirements by avoiding the use of both `builds` and `functions` at the top level

 2. **Custom Build Script**:
    - `build-for-vercel.sh` creates simplified versions of required files